 Medical assistant training does not take as long as you might think.
 The Allen School’s accelerated program will take less than a year to complete.
 Anyone in a Medical Assistant training program is working towards their dream job, so you know these students are determined to get that job.

-In order to protect our community during the COVID-19 crisis, The Allen School of Health Sciences is offering virtual campus tours for enrollment for our classes starting soon.
+The Allen School of Health Sciences is offering virtual campus tours for enrollment for our classes starting soon.
 Contact the Allen School today!
 We cannot wait for you to become part of the Allen School family.
 Visit www.allenschool.edu to learn more.